Service brief · Chapter I · Incorporation

 • First board meeting

 Held within 30 days of incorporation.
-Standard resolutions: appointment of auditor, opening of bank account, allotment of subscriber shares, taking note of director disclosures.
+Standard agenda: appoint the auditor, approve opening of the bank account, issue shares to the founding shareholders, and record director disclosures.

 • Open the company bank account